Learning About Light And Shade

-A light and shade drawing is capable of expressing any object.
+Adding light and shade to a drawing helps you obtain the true expression of any object.

-It is better than an outline, because the shadow on any object varies with the form of the object, and therefore describes it.
+It is better than an outline because the shadow on any object varies with the form of the object and therefore describes it more expressively.

-If you study outline drawing, you can improve gradually by beginning to add light touches suggesting the most important features.
+If you study and master outline drawing, you can improve gradually by beginning to add light touches suggesting the most important features.

-Keep changing these touches without erasing, until you finally get the form correct.
+Keep changing these slight strokes without erasing, until you feel you finally get the form correct.

 Effects of different lights